-What Manufacturers Need to Do to Ensure Business Continuity into 2021
+What Manufacturers Need to Do to Ensure Business Continuity

 To give some insight into the ways manufacturing has changed and the challenges and questions that have come along with that change, we’ve gathered thoughtful and useful articles from various publications that speak directly to this moment.
-Manufacturers that are working through big institutional changes or major workforce transitions or those who want to position themselves to navigate future upheavals better will gain a lot of actionable information and wisdom from these articles.
+Manufacturers who are working through big institutional changes or major workforce transitions or those who want to position themselves to navigate future upheavals better will gain a lot of actionable information and wisdom from these articles.

 Will New Hand Washing Practices Cause Problems for Manufacturing?